jpgsantos/Subcellular_workflow/Docs/Files.rst

+.. _files:

 Model files and folders
 =======================

-Extra non code files that should either be provided for the matlab part of the workflow to work or are generated after its run.
+Extra model-specific files that should be provided by the user or are generated after the setup and import functions have been run.

 |